 The “Sync now” button doesn’t trigger an immediate synchronization.
-It will place your synchronization in a queue, the actual synchronization will happen a bit later.
-(This can in a busy period be an hour or even more.)
+It will place your synchronization in a queue, the actual synchronization will happen a bit later (during a busy period it could be an hour or even more).

 This will look for new things to import at least once an hour (not available for users’ import), and can be enabled from the cogwheel menu that is right next to the Sync button.

 You can trigger a manual sync anytime – just click on the “Sync” button!

 Since both pipes are individual, you’re able to manage them separately as well.
 To delete the configuration for one particular pipe, choose “Delete configuration” from the cogwheel menu next to the Sync button.

 To stop the sync across both, choose “Delete configuration” from the lone cogwheel menu at the top right of the pipes.